giovanni404/wasm_dynamic_linking/README.md

 ## Purpose

-While the goal is to show how to build a WASM application that links to its WASM modules dynamically at run time, first we'll show how to statically link the WASM modules to the WASM application at time of build, for comparison purposes.
+While the purpose of this is to show how to build a WASM application that links to its WASM modules dynamically at run time - first we'll see how to statically link the WASM modules to the WASM application at time of build, for comparison purposes.
+Option #2 above, using the ```dynamicLibraries``` array way, is ideal when compiling existing C/C++ source code to WASM, since this doesn't require altering any of the existing source code, unlike the other 2 ways.

 [Read this slightly outdated article for additional background.](https://yushulx.medium.com/webassembly-building-standalone-and-dynamic-linking-modules-in-windows-bd4492d0688f) Then look below for sequence of commands and updated arguments.